The role of assignment in defining and identifying causal effects in randomized trials: STUDY DESIGN DATA

 \section{STUDY DESIGN \& DATA}

 \paragraph{Study design:} We consider a marginally randomized trial that compares two treatment strategies, each involving a point (non-time-varying) treatment, on an outcome measured at the end of follow-up.
+We focus on point treatments and assume that assignment and treatment are binary.
+Our arguments, however, readily generalize to strategies that require treatment to be sustained over time, and cases where treatment assignment and the received treatment strategy have more than two levels.

-It is well-understood that aspects of trial design -- the use of well-defined, protocol-specified interventions; randomized treatment assignment; and non-zero assignment probability to each treatment of interest -- support the identification of causal effects in the trial \cite{robins1986, hernan2006estimating, rubin2007design}.
-We will formalize these notions, after describing the data collected in the trial and introducing our causal model.
+It is well-appreciated that aspects of trial design -- the use of well-defined, protocol-specified interventions; randomized treatment assignment; and non-zero assignment probability to each treatment of interest -- support the identification of causal effects in the trial \cite{robins1986, hernan2006estimating, rubin2007design}.
+We will formalize these notions after describing the data collected in the trial and introducing our causal model.

-\paragraph{Data and notation:} As commonly done in trial analyses, we model the trial data as a simple random sample from an (infinite) population underlying the trial \cite{robins1988confidence, robins2002covariance}.
+\paragraph{Data:} As commonly done in trial analyses, we model the trial data as a simple random sample from an (infinite) population underlying the trial \cite{robins1988confidence, robins2002covariance}.
 For trial participants, we collect information on assignment to the treatment strategy $Z$; post-assignment covariates $X$, measured after treatment assignment but before receiving treatment; the received treatment $A$; unmeasured covariates $U$; and the outcome measured at the end of the study $Y$ (continuous, count, or binary).
 Here, the post-assignment covariates $X$ reflect factors that may be affected by assignment, may influence adherence to the assigned strategy, and may be common causes of treatment and the outcome.
+Such variables may be collected in trials with a delay between randomization and the first administration of treatment, or trials where patient status can change over short periods of time.
+We use them here to make our methodological arguments under a simple causal structure, but these arguments extend naturally to trials of treatment strategies that are sustained over time, where information on post-assignment covariates is more commonly collected.
 To simplify exposition, we do not consider information on baseline (pre-assignment) covariates.
-Such data are not necessary to identify the intention-to-treat effect in marginally randomized trials; furthermore, in our examples, baseline covariate data are also not necessary to identify the per-protocol effect or the effect of treatment.
+Such data are not necessary to identify the intention-to-treat effect in marginally randomized trials.
+Furthermore, in our examples, baseline covariate data are also not necessary to identify the per-protocol effect or the effect of treatment.